On March 30, Lilium GmbH announced that it was receiving an additional $830M, and revealed the development of its seven-seat Lilium Jet.

 Following a relatively abbreviated flight test program, Lilium moved forward with a five-seat model, announcing it in 2018 as its production model, with room for a pilot and four passengers.
 The five-seater, recently revealed its name as “Phoenix,” has 36 “electric engines” — fans embedded in the flaps of the forward and aft wings — ganged in sets of three fans, each vectoring independently for control in hover, transition and cruise.
 Two aircraft were built.
 On May 16, 2019, Lilium announced the first flight of its first untethered, unmanned five-seater, which had taken place on May 4, 2019, after extensive ground testing.

 However, a Feb.
-10, 2021 article on Forbes.com, revealed that the company was working on a 7-seat version its Lilium Jet, and had aspirations for even larger models.
-In fact, the article quoted Alexander Asseily, an early investor in Lilium and now the company’s chief strategy officer, saying that Lilium had long abandoned the 5-seat design, “We were never going to ship it, we were never going to certify it.”
+10, 2021, article on Forbes.com, revealed that the company was working on a seven-seat version of its Lilium Jet, and had aspirations for even larger models.
+In fact, the article quoted that Alexander Asseily, an early investor in Lilium and now the company’s chief strategy officer, had long abandoned the five-seat design.
+“We were never going to ship it, we were never going to certify it.”
+(See also the sidebar, Lilium's Technology Approach Explained)

 A Bigger Aircraft